 With that in mind then, I think it becomes important for everyone to ask, "Why go to the additional trouble and expense of adding a U.S. broker to the mix, if a U.S. broker is not a requirement in order to sell the offering overseas?"

-Our opinion is that it is advisable, even if not required, because the participation of a U.S. registered broker brings many advantages to the endeavor.
+Our opinion is that it is advisable, even if not required, because the participation of a U.S. registered broker brings many advantages to the endeavour.
 Those advantages, while they don't rise to the level of meeting a legal requirement, are real, tangible, practical benefits that we believe outweigh the costs of engaging yet another professional, this one who doesn't technically have to be involved.

 The advantages that the U.S. broker brings are multiple.
 They include the additional scrutiny that a U.S. broker performs, and the fact that, in fulfilling its role as FINRA regulations require, it has to make sure that the investment is “suitable,” one that is appropriate as an EB5 investment broadly, and also one that is appropriate for particular EB5 investors to participate in.